 Provide plenty of fresh, clean water

 It’s painfully obvious but especially important.
 Plastic bottles with attached drinking trays, available from pet shops, are great for walks and car journeys.
 Plop a few ice cubes into the water bowl at home.
-In hot weather water and food should be changed regularly.
+In hot weather water and found should be changed regularly.

-Give them a trim
+Give your dog a trim

 Bring dogs indoors

-Let them dig
+Let dogs dig